Local Continuous Replication (LCR) involves using additional storage on the same Exchange server, and administering...

 LCR is useful if you have a simple disk or controller failure, and don't have any logical corruption in your Exchange information stores.
-If you have successfully planned for
+If you have successfully planned for Local Continuous Replication, you should have implemented your LCR storage as mount points, instead of individual drive letters.
+Therefore, switching between the failed primary and the replicated copy of the information store is simple.

 What if a corruption has occurred and you want to revert to a version of the store before the corruption or failure happened?
 Using LCR can be troublesome.
 A full copy of the Exchange Server database must be protected, but doing so on local disk is expensive.